Changissnz/nu_merchant_principal/README.md

 effect predictable by the nature of the <ins>automaton</ins>
-it is connected to, is not as open-ended as unquantified half-formulated thoughts (the other half is the what is not yet defined), multiple interpretations, and rudimentary principles that result in conflicting or specialized designs.
+it is connected to, is not as open-ended as unquantified half-formulated thoughts (the other half is what is not yet defined), multiple interpretations, and rudimentary principles that result in conflicting or specialized designs.
-Automaton can be materializations of automata theoretics.
+Automata can be materializations of automata theoretics.
 And automata theoretics is the applied practice of automata theory.
 Automata theory, a subfield of computer science, provides the lexicon and methodology to model processes by way of a
 <ins>directed graph</ins>, similar to the
-computational reference graph defined and elaborated up on in the section To Be Revered by What.
+computational reference graph defined and elaborated upon in the section To Be Revered by What.
 The automata in this section are illustrations of selected circumstances possibly borne from the acceptance of imagined values.